-From the R2R point forward, it’s all about account management – either retention or growth, based on account potential.
+From the R2R point forward, it’s all about strategic account management – either retention or growth, based on account potential.
 But today, even that includes social and digital elements.
 Fodder for another post.
 For now, let’s put a little oomph behind each of those bullets.

 Research Buyers Through Digital Channels

 If your buyers are engaged on social media, conducting sales research through social channels makes sense.
 If not, you can still set up alerts (think Google Alerts, Ambition, or check out Mention sometime), watch for Trigger Events, and conduct other online research to learn more about them.
 Possibilities:

 - Review profiles on LinkedIn and other social sites

 - Learn which LinkedIn groups they belong to and if they are participating in discussions

 - Observe which companies they follow